KarlHeitmann/multi_render/README.md

 ## TODO

+- Check **[solargraph](https://solargraph.org/guides/type-checking)** it would be nice to have some documentation on yard, so our methods will get typed checked
 - Add a new alias method to `.add`, so that you can use the `<<` operator to add more data to MultiRender.
 - Add a alias so that it is not so verbose to call `@multi.render_partial(:prueba, method(:render))`.
 Something like `@multi(:prueba, method(:render))`
 - The lambda function is working OK on the MR class.
 But it would be better to include directly the `render` function inside the class.